An International Reputation for Advanced Research

 We have an excellent record of MA and PhD completion and a thriving postgraduate community with a variety of events, reading groups, and researcher development opportunities.
 We have excellent research facilities, including a number of online resources and the largest library in the University of London.

 Students are supervised in the Department for the degrees of MPhil and PhD, awarded by the University of London.
 Applications for funding should be made through the TECHNE scheme.
 Please note that the departmental deadline for TECHNE applications for 2019 entry has passed.
 The deadline for applications to TECHNE for September 2020 entry will be in January 2020.
 Prospective applicants should contact potential supervisors in October or early November of the Autumn term.
 We consider applications for unfunded PhDs at any time of year.

 It is possible to study either full- or part-time.
 Our start dates are September or January each year, though we prefer the former.

-For any research enquiries, contact Director of Graduate Studies, Dr Will Montgomery.
+For any research enquiries, contact the School of Humanities Director of PGR, Danielle Sands.

 Please also see below on this page for more details about funding and the application process.